 The beauty of an IRA depends upon two things: The amount invested and time.
 The more time and the more money someone has to keep an IRA going, the more attractive it will be.
 On the other hand, a large IRA doesn’t do too much good if it is going to remain invested for just a little longer.

 Uncle Sam isn’t completely heartless, and he certainly understands that his tax rates are on the curve I described above.
-In that case he doesn’t set the amount too high that an owner MUST take out every year.
+In that case he doesn’t set the minimum amount that an owner MUST take out every year too high.

 But when factors other than tax rules start controlling how much must come out (perhaps even dictating that ALL must come out in the case of a nursing home placement with Medicaid) it is time to start thinking outside the tax box.